cdl-geneseo/geneseo-dictionary/S/Shotgun.md

 # Shotgun

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shotgun

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (n.) name for the front passenger seat of a car. &quot;It's proper for the girlfriend to always have shotgun.&quot; Source: Dictionary of Geneseo English 2006.
 Non-specific to Geneseo.
 A similar definition can be found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=shotgun] Dilluvio